Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 \[(x + dx)^r = x^r\!\left(1 + \frac{dx}{x}\right)^r \approx x^r\!\left(1 + r\,\frac{dx}{x}\right)\]

-We keep only the lowest-order infinitesimal.
+We retain only the lowest-order infinitesimal.
 Subtracting \(x^r\) and dividing by \(dx\):

 \[\frac{d}{dx}\,x^r = r\,x^{r-1}\]